greghart/powerputtygo/sqlp/README.md

 Because our goal is not to become an ORM, we don't handle this case manually.  but do showcase ways to handle this in the one to many example (see code/godoc).

+Additionally, powerputty provides the `mapperp` package to help you map data across multiple rows into your domain entities, with support for one to many use cases.

 ### Field/column/parameter order

 One of the maintainability concerns with using vanilla `sql` is the requirements to keep the order